nulib/NULA/README.md

 4. Build a set of all bibliographic records that use the LCSH heading.
 Run the normalization rule on this set.
 Normalization rules are included in this repository.
 There is a normalization rule generator available at https://github.com/jdcar/generate-normalization-rule.

 ## List of Resources
+This list owes a considerable amount to the work done to map LCSH headings at the Chicago History Museum: https://libguides.chicagohistory.org/blog/LCSH-to-Local-Headings-Map and the resources listed below.

 | Resource Name | Abbreviation | Link |
 | ------ | ----- | ------ |
 | Archives For Black Lives in Philadelphia | A4BLiP | https://archivesforblacklives.wordpress.com/resources/